 Prior to joining the PRI, Hilkka was a policy analyst at the Organisation for Economic Cooperation and Development (OECD), on topics including investment policy, responsible business and supply chain due diligence, climate change and infrastructure.
 She was previously a management consultant in the financial services and energy sectors in France, and worked at United Nations agencies in Denmark and Lebanon.

 Hilkka has an MA in International Relations from the University of Edinburgh and a Masters in International Public Management from the Paris School of International Affairs at Sciences Po Paris.

 Sean Allen, Analyst

-Prior to joining the PRI, Sean was a consultant at WSP.
-In this position, Sean led and supported on a range of environmental and sustainability projects including international ESG due diligence projects, conflict minerals and supply chain projects, presenting at a conflict minerals conference, delivering sustainability training and undertaking environmental compliance, auditing and management system projects across various sectors.
+Prior to this, Sean was a consultant at WSP.
+In this position, Sean supported and led on a range of environmental and sustainability projects, including international ESG due diligence projects, conflict minerals and supply chain projects, presenting at a conflict minerals conference, delivering sustainability training and undertaking environmental compliance, auditing and management system projects across various sectors.

 Jake Goodman, Analyst

 Jake joined PRI in March 2017 as an analyst in the Investment Practices Team.
 He works across all asset classes providing support to the managers.

 Prior to joining PRI Jake worked as a consultant at Eco-Age, a boutique sustainability consultancy.
 He worked with clients in the mining, sports, jewellery and high fashion sectors on sustainability strategy and management, supply chain transparency, due diligence, reporting and engagement.
 He has also worked for Geomatics Group, the aerial survey arm of the Environment Agency.